gazbert/bxbot-ui-server/README.md

 It forwards configuration updates and commands from BX-bot UI to [BX-bots](https://github.com/gazbert/bxbot.git) running in the cloud.

-_NOTE: This project is very much work in progress and not safe for production._
+**Note:** This project is very much work in progress and not safe for production.

 ## Credits
 This app was made possible thanks to the following: